 About the Blog

 In this blog I will principally be exploring connections between Christian existential theology, speculative realism and object-oriented ontology, and the integral ecology put forth in Pope Francis’s encyclical, Laudato Si’.
+However, I will occasionally also post about issues in politics, social theory, and ethics, since these are inextricably intertwined in my thinking.

 The title for the blog is drawn from Paul’s letter to the Christ-believers in Rome: